11sid11/siddharth.sahoo/wp-content/plugins/gutentor/readme.txt

 - **Progress Bar:** Showcase the progress of the work in an animated form.

-- **Rating:** Insert the rating element to represent the rating from 1-5 star.
+- **Rating:** Insert the rating element to represent the rating from 1-5 stars.

 - **Simple Text:** Insert text with minimal but sufficient options.